-The guidance is designed mainly for technical review during or after policy implementation (i.e., ex-post technical review), though users can apply the guidance to the technical review of an ex-ante impact assessment.
-For example, technical review can be performed before the implementation of a policy when the user, as part of its planning activities, wants to obtain confidence that a policy is likely to achieve its expected impact.
-In GHG programmes and related assessment processes, reviewing an ex-ante impact assessment is known as validation, while the process of reviewing an ex-post impact assessment is known as validation.

-The guidance uses the term technical review to apply for both the terms validation and verification, and like the Greenhouse Gas Protocol Policy and Action Standard2, to cover both ex-ante and ex-post verification/review processes.
-Technical review is more likely to be performed ex-post; for example, before a user's public release of a final assessment report, to provide a progress update and inform a potential course adjustment, or to offer conclusions on the final performance and effectiveness of a policy.
-This allows for many material issues to be corrected before the release of the assessment report.
+The guide is designed mainly for technical review during or after policy implementation (i.e. ex-post technical review), although users can apply it to technical review of an ex-ante impact assessment.
+For example, technical review can be performed before implementation of a policy when the user, as part of their planning activities, wants to obtain confidence that the policy is likely to achieve its expected impact.
+Technical review is more likely to be performed ex-post - for example, before a user's public release of a final assessment report, to provide a progress update and inform a potential adjustment to the course of a policy, or to offer conclusions on the final performance and effectiveness of a policy.
+This allows many material issues to be corrected before the release of the assessment report.